20 conservatory blind ideas to control light, insulation and privacy

 'There are many excellent blinds to consider when decorating any conservatory,' says Ana Zuravliova, Trend Specialist at Blinds Direct.
 'Since conservatories are by definition light, open spaces, it's important to find a window furnishing that gives flexible light control without compromising on privacy.'

-Can you have roller blinds in a conservatory?
+Should I put roller or vertical blinds in a conservatory?

 Contributor